jakobnissen/Probably.jl/docs/src/hyperloglog.md

 __Documentation of all methods__

 !!! note
-  Note: HyperLogLog supports the following operations, which have no HyperLogLog-specific docstring because they behave as stated in the documentation in Base:
+    HyperLogLog supports the following operations, which have no HyperLogLog-specific docstring because they behave as stated in the documentation in Base:

 ```
 Base.copy!